-- Guttate Psoriasis – This form of psoriasis appears as small, red, dot-like spots, usually on the trunk or limbs.
+- Guttate Psoriasis – This form of rash appears as small, red, dot-like spots, usually on the trunk or limbs.
 It occurs most frequently among children and young adults and is often in response to some other health problem or environmental trigger, such as strep throat, tonsillitis, stress, or injury to the skin.

-- Inverse Psoriasis – This type of psoriasis appears as bright-red lesions that are smooth and shiny.
+- Inverse Psoriasis – This type of rash appears as bright red lesions that are smooth and shiny.
 It is usually found in the armpits, groin, under the breasts, and in skin folds around the genitals and buttocks.

-- Pustular Psoriasis – Pustular psoriasis looks like white blisters filled with pus surrounded by red skin.
+- Pustular Psoriasis – This condition looks like white blisters filled with pus surrounded by red skin.
 It can appear in a limited area of the skin or all over the body.
 The pus is made up of white blood cells and is not infectious.
-Triggers for pustular psoriasis include overexposure to ultraviolet radiation, irritating topical treatments, stress, infections, and sudden withdrawal from systemic (treating the whole body) medications.
+Triggers include overexposure to ultraviolet radiation, irritating topical treatments, stress, infections, and sudden withdrawal from systemic (treating the whole body) medications.

-- Erythrodermic Psoriasis – One of the most inflamed forms of psoriasis, erythrodermic psoriasis looks like fiery, red skin covering large areas of the body that shed in white sheets instead of flakes.
-This form of psoriasis is usually very itchy and may cause some pain.
-Triggers for erythrodermic psoriasis include severe sunburn, infection, pneumonia, medications, or abrupt withdrawal from systemic psoriasis treatment.
+- Erythrodermic Psoriasis – One of the most inflamed forms of this disease, erythrodermic psoriasis looks like fiery, red skin covering large areas of the body, causing shedding in white sheets instead of flakes.
+This form is usually very itchy and may cause some pain.
+Triggers for this type include severe sunburn, infection, pneumonia, medications, or abrupt withdrawal from systemic skin treatment.

-In people with psoriasis, the immune system sends out faulty signals that speed up the growth of skin cells.
-More than just an unsightly and irritating skin rash, psoriasis increases risk for other serious health conditions.
-These include psoriatic arthritis, heart disease, heart attack, stroke, diabetes, Crohn’s disease, hypertension, obesity and depression.
-The National Psoriasis Foundation urges people with psoriasis to work with their doctors to watch for the potential onset of any health issues related to psoriasis.
+The National Psoriasis Foundation urges people with this disorder to work with their doctors to watch for the potential onset of any health issues related to this disease.
 Psoriasis is the most common autoimmune disease in the country, affecting approximately 7.5 million Americans.
 Genetics and the immune system play a major role in the disease.
 It is not contagious.